-The Japanese Kanji Aptitude Test, commonly known as the Kanji Kentei or Kanken, tests overall understanding of and ability to use kanji.
+The Japan Kanji Aptitude Test, commonly known as the Kanji Kentei or Kanken, tests overall understanding of and ability to use kanji.
 It consists of 12 different levels of graduating difficulty.
 Learn more about the kanji covered in each level and the scores required to pass here.

 This test is most commonly taken by Japanese children as they progress through the kanji curriculum, but I decided to take it both as a resume builder and as a way to strengthen my own kanji ability.
 And at only around 2500 yen for the lower levels, it’s a relatively affordable test to take.
 Since I already had passed JLPT N1, I had the ability to read all common use kanji before starting, so I was reinforcing and expanding my base knowledge instead of starting from scratch.
 Kanji Kentei study can certainly begin at an earlier stage in Japanese study, but it might be a little extra challenging before achieving the N3 level because of the nature of the test.